BhJaipal/Python-Module/Lib/Main_doc.md

 ```

 ### About Notation
-**Notation is an attribute of Lib.main, it is made getting solution of questions given in Prefix or Postfix form but it can used for only 2 integers**
+**Notation is an attribute of Lib.main, it is made for getting solution of questions given in Prefix or Postfix equation and is complete in 0.3.9**